Hina Khan: Other work and public image

-She was named in the Top 50 Sexiest Asian Women List by Eastern Eye in 2013, 2014, 2015, 2016, and 2017.
-In 2014, she was listed eight among the "35 Hottest Actresses in Indian Television" by MensXP.com, an Indian lifestyle website for men.
-She was included in fourth place on "Television's Top 10 Actresses" list by Rediff.
+Khan has established herself as one of the leading and highest-paid actresses of the Hindi television, with her acting performances in the series - Yeh Rishta Kya Kehlata Hai and Kasautii Zindagii Kay 2.
+She was placed fourth in Rediffs "Top 10 television actresses" list.
 Khan earned the title of Sher Khan in Bigg Boss 11.
-She was also named the Most Favorite Actress of 2017 by Biz Asia.

-In the same year, she became the victim of troll for posting the image of her teddy bear named 'Pooh' when saving her co-contestant Luv Tyagi during the task in Bigg Boss.
+Khan was named in the Top 50 Sexiest Asian Women List by Eastern Eye in 2013, 2014, 2015, 2016, and 2017.
+In 2014, she was listed nineteenth among the "35 Hottest Actresses in Indian Television" by MensXP.com, an Indian lifestyle website for men.
+In 2018, Khan became the victim of trolling for posting the image of her teddy bear named Pooh, when saving her co-contestant Luv Tyagi during a task in Bigg Boss.

-On 2 April, she walked the ramp for Streax Professional in Mumbai for marigold collection.
-Hina was awarded "Style Diva of Television Industry" at 11th Gold Awards Hina appeared on the cover of FHM India December 2018 edition.
-Khan was entered Times of India's "Most Desirable Women on Television" in 2018 and 2019 where she was at the number one position.
-She was also ranked in "The Times Most Desirable Women" at No. 19 in 2018, at No. 29 in 2019.
+On 2 April, Khan walked the ramp for Streax Professional in Mumbai for marigold collection.
+She was awarded "Style Diva of Television Industry" at 11th Gold Awards.
+Khan appeared on the cover of FHM India December 2018 edition.
+Khan was named the Times of India's "Most Desirable Women on Television" in 2018 and 2019.
+Subsequently, she was also placed in the "Times 50 Most Desirable Women" list, at 19th in 2018 and at 29th in 2019.
+In 2018, Times ranked her 2nd in the Top 10 Popular Actress in Television.
+She was also ranked 18th in BizAsia's list of top 30 TV Personalities in 2020.
+In 2023, she ranked 2nd in Times Now "Popular Television Actresses" list.